 If you’re going to a campus uni – and not all of them are – then you have the option to be able to live on campus.
 The policy varies from uni to uni, but some will offer guaranteed campus accommodation to first year students who put that uni as their first choice.
 Campus can be a great nurturing, environment, and is frequently chosen by those who have the option.
 It keeps you close to the amenities and lecture theatres and you’ll almost certainly be sharing with other first years in a similar position, so you can really get to know people right away.
 All told, living on campus is the perfect start for any student looking to strike out on their own and enjoy the best of university life whilst still remaining within strong and supportive community links.
 Campus students (and parents of campus students!) might want to think about a quick trip to www.studentsurvivalkit.co.uk before term starts too.
 They offer fantastic student ‘survival packages’ at great prices that contain everything you’ll need for that first term!

 The major alternative to living on campus is living in the city.
 How you do this is entirely up to you, but it’s important to note that many universities will have their own properties to rent within the city.
 This can be especially beneficial for a number of reasons, not least that the rent is often much, much cheaper than if you were to rent independently.
 For parents, it’s comforting to know that these rentals are also much safer, and though students will be living in town, it’s quite common for such areas to contain more than one student house that develop a sort of student commune.
-Alternatively, city living is also offered by university affiliated companies like CityBlock.
-Based in Leicester and Lancaster, they offer high-quality, secure living for students that’s actually designed by students too.
+Alternatively, city living is also offered by university affiliated companies like CityBlock and U-Student.
+Based in Leicester and Lancaster, CityBlock offer high-quality, secure living for students that’s actually designed by students too.
 You can check out their Leicester accommodation at www.cityblock.co.uk/locations-leicester.
+In addition, another fantastic provider of student accommodation who are quickly branding out across the UK (with their new block in Newcastle set to launch this coming September), U-Student.com offer absolutely fantastic, modern and fully furnished student living in Sunderland, Carlisle and soon to be Newcastle.

 Living At Home